wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-sql-scale-guidance.md

 ![SQL Database Management Portal - new query][PortalSqlManagementNewQuery]

-To execute any of the queries below, past it into the window and select **Run**.
+To execute any of the queries below, paste it into the window and select **Run**.

 ![SQL Database Management Portal - run query][PortalSqlManagementRunQuery]

 #### Advanced Metrics

 The management portal makes certain metrics readily available if using the Basic, Standard, and Premium tiers.
-However if using the Web and Business tiers, only the Storage metric is available via the portal.
-Fortunately, it is easy to obtain these and other metrics using the **[sys.resource\_stats](http://msdn.microsoft.com/zh-cn/library/dn269979.aspx)** management view, regardless of what tier you're using.
+It is easy to obtain these and other metrics using the **[sys.resource\_stats](http://msdn.microsoft.com/zh-cn/library/dn269979.aspx)** management view, regardless of what tier you're using.
 Consider the following query:

     SELECT TOP 10 *
     FROM sys.resource_stats